mavi888/workshop-aws-getting-started-amplify/docs/initialize-app.md

 3. Prese enter for the default environment name 'dev'

-4. Select ‘Visual Studio Code’ for the default editor (we’re using Cloud9)
+4. Select None - as we are using Cloud9

 5. Choose JavaScript and React when prompted